kos-lang/kos/doc/grammar.md

 --------

-A single-line comment starts with a `#` character or a sequence of `//` and ends at the end of line.
+A single-line comment starts with a `#` character or a sequence of `//` and ends at the end of line, or at end of input if the file does not end with an EOL.
 The initial characters and the EOL sequence are treated as part of the comment token.

 A multi-line comment starts with the `/*` sequence and ends with the `*/`